Q: What are the browser enhancements?

-Q: How will this change impact Pepperjam’s tracking?
+Q: How do these browser enhancements impact Pepperjam’s tracking?

 Q: Do all Pepperjam advertisers need to update their tracking?